ENGINEERING AND TECHNOLOGY

 Bachelor of Science in Engineering Management

-Master of Science by Research in Engineering and Technology Management
+Master of Science in Engineering and Technology Management

-Doctor of Philosophy by Research in Engineering and Technology Management
+Doctor of Philosophy in Engineering and Technology Management

 Dr. Niranjan Ray, Technology Contact

-The Akamai University School of Engineering and Technology has established a number of area of concentration as a way to provid an efective array of research and study options for existing engineering and technology professionals.
-The current options 9include the following:
+The Akamai University School of Engineering and Technology has established a number of areas of concentration as a way to provide an effective array of research and study options for existing engineering and technology professionals.
+The current options include the following: